PHP is an open-source, server-side language which is used for web development. It is an acronym for “PHP Hypertext Preprocessor”.

 - The most common way session IDs are stolen is through Cross-Site Scripting Attacks or XSS attacks.
 By avoiding XSS attacks one can also prevent session hijacking as well.

-This is also known as ../ (Dot Dot slash) attack, the climbing attack, and the backtracking attack..
-This attack looks for a file which is given public access permissions.
+This is also known as ../ (Dot Dot slash) attack, the climbing attack, and the backtracking attack.
+This attack looks for a file that is given public access permissions.
 The goal of this attack is to get an application to access a file that is not intended to be accessible.

 The Best way to prevent this attack is to convert file paths to absolute paths and make sure they’re referencing files in allowed directories.